CyberFlameGO/PICAXE_BASIC_libs/README.md

 main:
       dice_gen(w1, 5, b4)
-      ;w1 is where we store the original random number, 5 is for... goto main
+      ;w1 is where we store the original random number, 5 is for a number 0 - 5 (including 0 and 5), and b4 is for the new number goto main
 ```